przemek83/data-explorer-go/README.md

-## Data Explorer
-Small tool for aggregating and grouping data.
-Written in Go, mimicking functionality of my older data-explorer project which was written in C++.
-Created to learn Go better, exercise TDD and have some fun.

-## Table of content
+# Table of content
 - [Problem description](#problem-description)
 - [Usage](#usage)
 - [Input data format](#input-data-format)
 - [License](#license)

+# About Project
+Small tool for aggregating and grouping data.
+Written in Go, mimicking functionality of my older data-explorer project which was written in C++.
+Created to learn Go better, exercise TDD and have some fun.

-## Problem description
+# Problem description
 For given input data allow calculating average, minimum and maximum taking into consideration grouping column.

-## Usage
+# Usage
 `data-explorer-go file {avg,min,max} aggregation grouping`
 Where:
 + `file` - name of file with data to load,